-- Three years of study at the Bachelor degree level (AQF 7) resulting in completion of a Bachelor degree in Fine Arts.
+- Three years of study at the Bachelor degree level (AQF 7) resulting in the completion of a Bachelor degree in Fine Arts.

-- Two years of study in a Master by Coursework (AQF 9) course resulting in completion of a Master in Computer Programming.
+- Two years of study in a Master by Coursework (AQF 9) course resulting in the completion of a Master in Computer Programming.

 - Six months of study of a Graduate Diploma/Certificate in Electrical Engineering (AQF 8), from which the credits are granted towards a further year of study in a Master by Research course, CRICOS registered for 92 weeks and resulting in completion of a Master of Engineering qualification (AQF 9) that satisfies the ASR: